 Leaving Killarney by motor vehicle we travel for 1 hour.
 We park up at the coastal town of Caherciveen and cycle to Renard Point.
 Tea/Coffee is an option at Renard Point before we catch a ferry onto Valentia Island, landing at Knightstown- a stunning mix of period building and houses including the former transatlantic cable building.
 Knightstown has a marina and RNLI lifeboat station.

 From the village we take the old school road cycling past the light keepers dwelling which was home to light keepers and their families for years.
-A visit to Cromwell point lighthouse dated 1841, and a pre-historic tetra pod track way is highly recommended which takes us off track for approx 3km.
+Passing Cromwell point lighthouse dated 1841, we visit a pre-historic tetra pod track which is highly recommended and takes us off track for approx 3km.
 The tetrapod imprints on rock are reckoned to date back between 350 and 370 million years and represents a transition of life from water to land.
 The tracks are regarded as the oldest reliably dated evidence of four legged creatures (vertebrate/amphibian) moving over land.

 We resume our cycle and pass close to Valentia slate quarry which opened in 1816 and provided the slate for the Paris Opera House, London Houses of Parliament and many billiard tables including one made for the Duke of Wellington and Queen Victoria.